-37.5.4 Mouse Repeat Rate
+37.5.5 Mouse Repeat Rate

-- Left-Click Repeat Rate: Set how fast changes to a value with a left-click should be repeated (e.g. increasing the BPM using the small arrows). - Right-Click Repeat Rate: Same as above, but for right mouse button clicks.
+- Enable mouse wheel acceleration: Will make the use of the mouse wheel more sensitive. - Left-Click Repeat Rate: Set how fast changes to a value with a left-click should be repeated (e.g. increasing the BPM using the small arrows). - Right-Click Repeat Rate: Same as above, but for right mouse button clicks.